-The purpose of this course is to enable the student to do the following:
+The purpose of this course is to enable students to do the following:

-- A. Gain a basic understanding of the role of physical activity in life today. - B. Develop a philosophy related to physical well being on the basis of factual information through exposure to basic information from the areas of physical education, physiology, medicine, recreation, and safety.
+- A. Understand a basic orientation of the value of lifestyle for health in the areas of physical education, health, physiology, medicine, recreation, and safety. - B. Develop a philosophy related to his or her physical well-being on the basis of factual information. - C. Realize the maximum benefits from the program of regular health and physical education at Oral Roberts University.